 Does flashing two system partitions increase factory flashing time?

-Doesn't keeping odex files on B make rebooting after factory data reset slow?
+Doesn't keeping .odex files on B make rebooting after factory data reset slow?

-(taking 1m40s vs 40s on a Pixel XL just tested) because the odex files will have been lost from B after the
+40s on a Pixel XL) because the .odex files will have been lost from B after the

 first OTA and so can't be copied to

 /data.
 That's the trade-off.

-Factory data reset should be a rare operation - certainly
+Factory data reset should be a rare operation when compared to regular boot

-compared to regular boot - so the time taken is less important.
+so the time taken is less important.
 (This doesn't affect users or reviewers who

 get their device from the factory, because in that case the B partition is

 everything, so it's not as bad as you might think.
 It's also possible

-to mark apps as requiring ahead-of-time compilation
+to mark apps as requiring ahead-of-time compilation using

-coreApp="true" in the manifest: (
+coreApp="true" in the manifest:

 system_server because it's not allowed to

-Doesn't keeping odex files on /data rather than /system make rebooting after an OTA slow?
+Doesn't keeping .odex files on /data rather than /system make rebooting after an OTA slow?